 Bib numbers must be visible.
 Runners must announce their arrival and departure from every Aid Station.
 We want to make sure you have a fun and safe race.
 Knowing where you are and what time you left goes a long way in ensuring that happens.

 This is a TOUGH trail race.
-The first and 5th Aid Station is 9 uphill miles away.
+The first Aid Station is 9 uphill miles away.
 We can take care of you at the Aid Stations but you are mainly responsible for taking care of yourself.
 Eat and drink often.
 Refueling is extremely important.
 Please understand that if you run into trouble out on the course we will do whatever we can to get to you in a timely fashion.
 But timely is relative to location and terrain.